TetsuakiBaba/ofxOpenCvDnnObjectDetection/README.md

 # ofxOpenCvDnnObjectDetection

 ## Description
-ofxYolov2 is a YOLO(You Look Only Once) addon for openframeworks.
+ofxOpenCvDnnObjectDetection is an addon for openframeworks.
-Please refer YOLO official website for more details of YOLO. https://pjreddie.com/darknet/yolo/ If you have a Nvidia GPU(s) on your PC, I just recommend to use ofxDarknet instead of this addon, https://github.com/mrzl/ofxDarknet.

-OpenCV v.3.3.1 or upper includes Yolov2 library ( https://docs.opencv.org/3.4.1/da/d9d/tutorial_dnn_yolo.html ) in
-their own package.
-Therefore I designed ofxYolov2 with OpenCV v.3.3.1 or upper version.
+OpenCV v.3.3.1 or upper includes dnn module ( https://docs.opencv.org/3.4.1/da/d9d/tutorial_dnn_yolo.html ) in their own package.
+Therefore I designed ofxOpenCvDnnObjectDetection with OpenCV v.3.3.1 or upper version.

-I created this addon for beginers or learner who are going to try object detection with Yolo on OF.
+I created this addon for beginers or learner who are going to try object detection with Yolo, SSD and R-CNN on OF.
-Attention:  it runs on OpenCL.

 ## Usage
 See Examples